-There could be specific conditions where an asset becomes unrecoverable such as asset’s high cost to construct or finance, assets could be sold significantly before their useful life ends or a major change in how the company uses an asset.
+There could be specific conditions where an asset becomes unrecoverable.
+For example, an asset’s high cost to construct or finance, assets could be sold significantly before their useful life ends, or a major change in how the company uses an asset.
 In such situations as mentioned above, it is only desirable to have the impairment test.

 - Sudden change in the legal or economic environment affecting the company or the assets.

 - A substantial drop in the market price of the asset.